 To get the most out of this training seminar, please consider becoming a sponsor to help another family in their healing journey.
 Each year, new families join us at the seminar.
 Many of them are in crisis, feeling hopeless and alone.
 They leave this training filled with information, hope and support.
 Although every effort is made to try and keep this training event as affordable as possible, there are still many families who desperately want to join us, but simply cannot afford to come.
 As you review the seminar materials, please consider making a difference by becoming a sponsor of the Ties That Bind Parent Scholarship fund.
 Your gift will cover hotel expenses and seminar fees for families who could not afford to attend otherwise.
+Just go to www.ties-that-bind.org and click the “Gift certificate” button.
+No dollar amount is too small and every gift makes a difference.
 Just click the GIFT CERTIFICATE button below.
 No donation is too small and every donation makes a difference.

 This training seminar has quickly become a favorite event for many adoptive families in Georgia.
 It is designed to support adoptive families and most importantly provide them with an opportunity to network with one another.
-Please review this seminar brochure thoroughly, complete all forms, and forward the information to Family Matters Consulting, Inc. by Monday, April 22, 2013.
-You will have the option of downloading registration forms for this seminar online at www.ties-that-bind.org.
-Registration must be completed and deposits received by the deadline of April 22nd.
+Please review this seminar brochure thoroughly, complete all forms online, and forward the information to Family Matters Consulting, Inc. by Friday, May 4, 2018.
+You will have the option of downloading registration forms for this seminar online at www.ties-that-bing.org.
+Registration must be completed and deposits received by the deadline of May 4th.
 Please use the checklist on the registration information page to ensure that you have completed all of the requested documents.

-Confirmation letters will be mailed out after April 22nd to eligible participants whose registrations have been accepted.
-All registered attendees including children and teens MUST take part in the scheduled activities of the seminar.
-In order for us to be able to provide this level of high quality programming and training we are required to obtain proper documentation for all attendees who are registered to participate.
+Confirmation letters will be emailed out after May 4th to eligible participants whose registrations have been accepted.
+All registered attendees includ-ing children and teens MUST take part in the scheduled activities of the seminar.
+In order for us to be able to provide this level of high quality program-ming and training, we are required to obtain proper documentation for all attendees who are registered to participate.
 Adult attendees MUST be prepared to sign in for all workshops and keynote presentations and parents must be prepared to sign in their children and teens.
 Only family members that are registered attendees for this seminar will be allowed to participate in the weekend events.
 Please understand that we have to verify seminar attendance and participation in order to justify the use of these funds for the education and empowerment of our adoptive families.
-This quality assurance measure is in place to encourage families to be actively engaged and take full advantage of this informative seminar and networking opportunity.
+This quality assur-ance measure is in place to encourage families to be actively engaged and take full advantage of this informative seminar and networking opportunity.

 It is important that children and youth be supervised at all times.
 The seminar sponsors will not be responsible for any problems arising from unsupervised children attending the seminar or family night events.
 The seminar registration fee covers: adult workshops, children and teen programs, family entertainment on Friday night, Family Night Celebration on Saturday evening, and all meals from Saturday morning through Sunday noon.